 Understanding investment loss damages calculation is the first step toward recovering what you deserve.
 At Varnavides Law, we combine deep knowledge of damages methodologies with the unique perspective of having spent a decade on the defense side of these cases.

-We handle most securities litigation matters on a contingency fee basis, meaning you pay no attorney fees unless we recover money for you.
+Varnavides Law handles securities litigation matters and offers a free consultation; fee arrangements vary by matter and are discussed during consultation.
 Contact us to discuss your situation and learn which damages calculation approach may maximize your recovery.

 Recover Your Investment Losses